Unlocking locked-in funds

 If LIF payments are set to the maximum amount, any unused amounts between the minimum and maximum amounts can be transferred to a regular RRSP, for those 71 or younger, or to a RRIF each year.
 This unlocks assets that would otherwise remain locked in while maintaining the tax-sheltered investment growth.

-While the person may not need immediate access to these funds, they gain future flexibility in their retirement income planning by no longer being restricted by maximum payment limits on the transferred funds.
+While you may not need immediate access to these funds, you gain future flexibility in your retirement income planning by no longer being restricted by maximum payment limits on the transferred funds.

 Tip

-If funds are currently in a locked-in retirement account (LIRA), individuals can transfer to a locked-in plan such as a LIF as soon as pension legislation allows.
-This is typically at age 55, but varies by province — Alberta and British Columbia allows age 50; Manitoba, Quebec, New Brunswick, and funds governed by federal legislation have no age requirements.3 Following this course of action means they will need to make their annual withdrawals earlier than they might have planned, but they benefit by unlocking earlier as well.
+If funds are currently in a locked-in retirement account (LIRA), you can transfer to a locked-in plan such as a LIF as soon as pension legislation allows.
+This is typically at age 55 but varies by province—Alberta and British Columbia allow age 50; Manitoba, Quebec, New Brunswick, and funds governed by federal legislation have no age requirements.3 Following this course of action means you’ll need to make your annual withdrawals earlier than you might have planned, but you benefit by unlocking earlier as well.

 Note: Some provinces don’t allow a transfer back to a LIRA once the LIF option is chosen.4